Reception - Tawny Owls

-We have 2 classes, R:1 Tawny Owls and R:2 Barn Owls.
-We are really looking forward to working with you all this year and hope that the information on this page will reassure you about the procedures and expectations of life in Reception.
+We are really looking forward to welcoming you to Tawny Owls, working with you all this year and hope that the information on this page will reassure you about the procedures and expectations of life in Reception.

 If you have any concerns or queries please do not hesitate to contact the School Office.